 About Me

 Dr. Ryan Skinnell is an award-winning writer and speaker.
 He is an expert in political rhetoric, especially as it relates to authoritarianism, demagoguery, and democracy.
-His writing has appeared in The Washington Post, Newsweek, and Salon, among other places.
+His writing has appeared in The Washington Post, Common Dreams, Newsweek, and Salon, among other places.